 b.
-Medication Management and Follow-Up
+Medication Management and Follow- Un

-- i.
 Responsibility.
-Specify the entity (or entities) that have ongoing responsibility for monitoring participant medication regimens, the methods for conducting monitoring, and the frequency of monitoring. - ii.
-Methods of State Oversight and Follow-Up.
-Describe: (a) the method(s) that the state uses to ensure that participant medications are managed appropriately, including: (a) the identification of potentially harmful practices (e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful practices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight.

-Appendix G-3: Medication Management and Administration (2 of 2)

-c.
-Medication Administration by Waiver Providers

-Answers provided in G-3-a indicate you do not need to complete this section i.
-Provider Administration of Medications.
-Select one:

-Not applicable. (do not complete the remaining items)

-Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items)

-ii.
-State Policy.
-Summarize the state policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-iii.
-Medication Error Reporting.
-Select one of the following:

-Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
-Complete the following three items:

-(a) Specify state agency (or agencies) to which errors are reported:
+Specify the entity (or entities) that have ongoing responsibility for monitoring participant nedication regimens, the methods for conducting monitoring, and the frequency of monitoring.
+I (Methods of State Oversight and Follow-Up.
+Describe: (a) the method(s) that the state uses to ensure that participant medications are managed appropriately, including: (a) the identification of potentially harmful practices e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful practices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight. ppendix (G: Participant Safeguards A ppendix G-3: Medication Management and Administration (2 of 2) c.
+Medica tion Administration by Waiver Providers An swers provided in G-3-a indicate you do not need to complete this section i. l Provider Administration of Medications.
+Select one: Not applicable. (do not complete the remaining items) Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) V C State Policy.
+Summarize the state policies that apply to the administration of medications by waiver providers or vaiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). iii.
+I Medication Error Reporting.
+Select one of the following: Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
+Complete the following three items: (a) Specify state agency (or agencies) to which errors are reported:

-(b) Specify the types of medication errors that providers are required to record:

-(c) Specify the types of medication errors that providers must report to the state:

-Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.

-Specify the types of medication errors that providers are required to record:

-iv.
-State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.
+(c) Specify the types of medication errors that providers must report to the state: Providers responsible for medication administration are required to record medication errors but n information about medication errors available only when requested by the state.
+Specify the types of medication errors that providers are required to record: Stat e Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the perform a.
+Methods for Discovery: Health and Welfare